Search results

 In 2021, more than 3,000 enterprises in the Netherlands exported goods to Russia.
 Forty percent were active in wholesale trade and 10 percent in the machinery industry

-Retail turnover 8.5 percent higher in February
+Retail turnover up by over 2 percent in April

 Service imports back at pre-pandemic level